picocom-chips/picocom-dpdk/pcie/user_space/DPDK/doc/guides/prog_guide/vhost_lib.rst

 * Memory pre-allocation

-  For non-zerocopy, guest memory pre-allocation is not a must.
+  For non-async data path, guest memory pre-allocation is not a must.
 This can help save of memory.
 If users really want the guest memory to be pre-allocated (e.g., for performance reason), we can add option ``-mem-prealloc`` when starting QEMU.
-Or, we can lock all memory at vhost side which will force memory to be allocated when mmap at vhost side; option --mlockall in ovs-dpdk is an example in hand.
+Or, we can lock all memory at vhost side which will force memory to be allocated when mmap at vhost side;
+  option --mlockall in ovs-dpdk is an example in hand.

-  For zerocopy, we force the VM memory to be pre-allocated at vhost lib when mapping the guest memory; and also we need to lock the memory to prevent pages being swapped out to disk.
+  For async data path, we force the VM memory to be pre-allocated at vhost lib when mapping the guest memory; and also we need to lock the memory to prevent pages being swapped out to disk.

 * Memory sharing